root-reindeer-flotilla/TemperatureUnits/README.md

 ## Features

 - Converts all temperature displays (weather, body temp, furnaces, etc.) to Fahrenheit
+- Configurable decimal places (0, 1, or 2) — default is 1
 - Toggle between Celsius and Fahrenheit via ConfigLib settings
 - Client-side only — no server installation required